 - IMU

-The combination of above sensors is called as Sensor Fusion, which is an important concept in autonomous driving and how sensor fusion improves SLAM accuracy ?
+The combination of the above sensors is called 'sensor fusion', which is an important concept in autonomous driving.
+How does sensor fusion improve SLAM accuracy?

 Each sensor has its own strengths and weaknesses.

-By combining all the inputs from the sensors, autonomous vehicle gets :
+By combining all the inputs from the sensors, the autonomous vehicle gets the following:

 - Better localization